fostermadeco/pool/docs/PAGE.md

 ## Making `page` calls in the application

-Use `\Analytics::page($name, $category, $properties)` to track an event on the authenticated user.
+Use `\Analytics::page($name, $category, $properties)` to log a page the authenticated user has viewed.
 Where `$name` is the name of the page, `$category` is a categorization of the page, and `$properties` is an array of data points to collect about the event.
-None of these parameters are required.

-To make a `page` call for another user, use `\FosterMadeCo\Pool\Page::call()` and specify the model, for example:
+To make a `page` call for another user, use `\FosterMadeCo\Pool\Page::call()` and specify the user model, for example:

 ```php
 $user = \App\User::find(123);